RoBOPPics/BB/_pages/app-man-coreController.md

 ### Rover Manual Controller

 The Rover Manual Controller is a positional controller that gives you the ability to send the BallBOPPer to a particular position on it's side of the court.

-Press the spot where you want the BallBOPPer to move to, and it will travel to that spot, shutdown and wait.
+Press the spot where you want the BallBOPPer to move to, and the BallBOPPer will travel to that spot, shutdown and wait.

 ![Playlist Image](../assets/images/RoverController.jpg){: width="300" .align-center }